Former US president Bill Clinton hospitalized | DW | 15.10.2021

 "He is on the mend, in good spirits, and is incredibly thankful to the doctors, nurses, and staff providing him with excellent care," spokesman Angel Urena said on Twitter.

 Broadcaster CNN reported that Clinton was receiving treatment for a suspected blood infection.
-A statement from his doctors, cited by the Reuters news agency, said he was responding well to antibiotics.
+Clinton's physicians, Dr. Alpesh Amin and Dr. Lisa Bardack, said in a statement that he was "admitted to the hospital for close monitoring and administered IV antibiotics and fluids."

+"He remains at the hospital for continuous monitoring," the doctors' statement added.
+"After two days of treatment, his white blood cell count is trending down and he is responding to antibiotics well."

 Clinton served as president of the United States from 1993 to 2001.